BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

       alt: A send review page with a error message under the address field informing the user about a static address not being supported.
       caption: An error message under the address field informs the user about a static address not being supported.

-images_test-txns:
-    - file: test-txn-send-review
-      modalImage: test-txn-send-review@2x
-      alt: A toggle on the send review page offers to send a test transaction first.
-      caption: A toggle on the send review page offers to send a test transaction first.
-    - file: test-txn-send-home
-      modalImage: test-txn-send-home@2x
-      alt: A card on the landing page lets user review and finalise a test transaction.
-      caption: A prompt on the landing page lets the user review and finalise a test transaction.
-    - file: test-txn-confirm-finalise-txn
-      modalImage: test-txn-confirm-finalise-txn@2x
-      alt: A finalise transaction screen that allows the user to finalise or revert a test transaction.
-      caption: A finalise transaction screen allows the user to finalise or revert a test transaction.

 images_backup:
     - file: backup-cloud-backup
       modalImage: backup-cloud-backup@2x